 This is the start of a series of articles on the topic of subtleties for magicians.
 There will be even a few thoughts on the topic of "Framing", which is a well-documented, respected (and often commented on) topic in modern society.
 It is used in politics, economy and human interaction.
 In magic, framing can be helpful in establishing a magical atmosphere, and it can help to guide the audience along some preplanned thinking paths.

 With these articles, I want to dive deep and discuss the theoretical concepts of using subtleties in magic, specifically silent convincers, but I will also try to make up some ready-to-use “formulas”, or concepts we magicians can (and often should) use in our presentations.
 Therefore, the title of this essay.
 It will be a collection of proven, workable “hacks” for misdirecting the thoughts of the spectators, helping us to hide our secret workings.

 I will open up many different ways of using subtleties in magic.
 These I will call the “silent convincers”, the word subtlety is often used in that context.
 So I will not only give examples of verbal framing but also of some actions or settings.

 In my experience, silent convincers are by far the strongest weapons because the subject is convinced to arrive at a specific conclusion by itself.
 In magic, we create a false reality, and things are more than often not exactly what they seem to be.

 Let Them do the Work

 Suppose you do a trick with a coin purse.
-I will take Albert Goshman’s classic routine “Card to Coin Purse,” as it has some beautiful framing built-in.
+I will take Albert Goshman’s classic routine “Card to Coin Purse.”
 In effect, a signed card ends up folded in a small coin purse, which has been in full view on the table the whole time.